Sex and ageing

 Getting regular exercise and eating a healthy diet is good for your overall health.
 But it also helps you with your sex life by giving you energy and stamina.
 It may also help prevent any sprains or strains.

-Remember you’re not young anymore and the sex life you once had is not the one you’re likely to have in your golden years.
+Remember you’re not young anymore and the sex life you once had is not the one you’re likely to have as you get older.
 It doesn’t mean it won’t be as good, it might just be different.

 Take things slowly.
 As you age, your sexual responses may take longer, which can open the door to new types of experiences.
-Set aside more time for foreplay.
+Set aside more time for foreplay – intimacy is much more than just the act of intercourse itself.

 Foreplay doesn’t have to be physical.
 It can be something that enhances your emotional connection, such as a romantic dinner or listening to music you both enjoy.